Overview of pregnancy complications

 Rubella

-Maternal infection in pregnancy, particularly early in gestation, may cause spontaneous abortion, fetal death, or a wide spectrum of anatomic and laboratory anomalies (congenital rubella syndrome).
+Maternal infection in pregnancy, particularly early in gestation, may cause spontaneous abortion, fetal death, or a wide spectrum of anatomical and laboratory anomalies (congenital rubella syndrome).
 In the World Health Organization European Region, rubella incidence declined from 234.9 cases per million population in 2005 to 0.7 cases per million by 2019.[58]
 Specialty consultation is strongly recommended for pregnant women with exposure to rubella.

 Zika virus

 A mild, usually self-limited infection when symptomatic (about 20% of infections) caused by the Zika virus.
-Characteristic clinical findings include fever, an itchy maculopapular (sometimes morbilliform) rash, arthralgia, and nonpurulent conjunctivitis.[59]
-No differences in clinical presentation have been described between pregnant women and nonpregnant patients.
+Characteristic clinical findings include fever, an itchy maculopapular (sometimes morbilliform) rash, arthralgia, and non-purulent conjunctivitis.[59]
+No differences in clinical presentation have been described between pregnant women and non-pregnant patients.
 Data from the US Zika Pregnancy and Infant Registry found that among pregnancies with confirmed infection, the frequency of any Zika-associated birth defect was higher among those with first (8%) and second (6%) trimester infections compared with third trimester infections (3.8%).[60]

 Congenital Zika syndrome is a pattern of congenital anomalies (i.e., microcephaly, intracranial calcifications or other brain anomalies, or eye anomalies, among others) in infants associated with Zika virus infection during pregnancy.[61][62][63][64]